-While financial education stresses the importance of earning and saving, new research shows that one of the most valuable lessons parents can teach their children about money is how to appropriately give it away.
+While financial education stresses the importance of earning and saving, new research shows that one of the most valuable lessons parents can teach is teaching their kids about money and how to appropriately give it away.

 Led by University of Arizona researcher Ashley LeBaron, the study looks at how financial-giving habits are passed down through generations, and how early life lessons in giving may contribute to personal and financial well-being later on.